PurpurMC/PurpurDocs/mkdocs/Permissions.md

-Purpur adds a few new permission nodes for some of it’s added features.
+Purpur adds a few new permission nodes for some of its added features.

 By default **all** of these permissions are for OP users only.
 Any other users will need to be granted the permissions using a permissions plugin.